 We have some Christmas traditions we like to do every year.
 Such as attending a Christmas market, seeing the lights switch-on, doing some Christmas baking, ice-skating at the Winter Wonderland and seeing Santa.

 This year, we have panto added to the list and we begun a new tradition, one that I hope we will continue, with our hunt to find a Christmas tree.
-I always loved the idea of going to a real Christmas tree farm and managed to find one not too far away in Bottisham, Cambridgeshire.
+I always loved the idea of going to a real Christmas tree farm and I found one near to us.
 It was so lovely to choose our Christmas tree and pick out the size we want, have it chopped down and netted all in front of us.
 It made the experience really special.
 Of course, the boys loved running between the rows of trees as well.
 After that it was a matter of just checking we could fit the tree into the boot of our car to take home.

 Here are some freelensed pictures from our trip.
 To see what my freelensing friends have been doing in November, go next to my clever and inspiring friend Julie Godbolt.
 Click through our blog circle until you get back to my post to finish.